Want to create your first cloud WordPress backup?

 Step 1: Install Duplicator Pro

-No matter which cloud service you plan on using, Duplicator can support it.
+No matter which cloud backup service you plan on using, Duplicator can support it.
 You can store backups in any of the following locations:

 Plus, you can also use Duplicator as a migration plugin.
 With just a few clicks, you can clone or migrate your site, including all its files, database, plugins, and themes.
-If you save your backups in the cloud, you can always access and move them to another WordPress installation if you want to.

 To get started, select a subscription for Duplicator Pro.
 Although there is a free version of the plugin, a premium plan will give you everything you need to connect your WordPress site to an external cloud storage location.
-Pricing for this premium version starts at just $49.50 per year.

 Before you start using Duplicator, you’ll need to activate your license key.
 To do this, go to Settings » Licensing: